minio/m3/README.md

 ## Accessing the tenant MinIO service via browser UI

+The nginx router should be exposed on your local on port `9000` after doing `./m3 dev`

+Modify your `/etc/hosts` and add the following record

 ```
-kubectl port-forward svc/nginx-resolver 1337:80
+127.0.0.1   s3.localhost
 ```

-Then in your browser go to: http://company-short-name.s3.localhost:1337/, you can add more tenants and access them via a subdomain in localhost for now.
+Then in your browser go to: http://company-short-name.s3.localhost:9000/, you can add more tenants and access them via a subdomain in localhost for now.